yamaspec/advanced-angular-forms/README.md

 --- npm run build --project custom-form-controls

 You could add --watch to build the library with custom components (if you don't want to run it in watch-mode then remove --watch)
+To start the forms-playground project:

-npm run start - starts the forms-playground project;
+--- npm run start

 ## Development server